OpenDSU/docssite/pages/concepts/KeySSI (RFC-002).md

 **Returns**: This function does not return anything.

 **Contributors**

-1. [Axiologic Research](www.axiologic.net): New content and improvements.
+1. <p style='text-align: justify;'><a href="www.axiologic.net">Axiologic Research</a>: New content and improvements.
 Original texts under PharmaLedger Association and Novartis funding.
 MIT licensed content accordingly with the contracts.
-Publish and maintain the [www.opendsu.com](www.opendsu.com) site.
+Publish and maintain the <a href="www.opendsu.com">www.opendsu.com</a> site.

-2. [PharmaLedger Project](www.pharmaledger.eu): Review, feedback, observations, new content, and corrections MIT licensed accordingly with the consortium agreements.
+2. <p style='text-align: justify;'><a href="www.pharmaledger.eu">PharmaLedger Project</a>: Review, feedback, observations, new content, and corrections MIT licensed accordingly with the consortium agreements.

-3. [PrivateSky Research Project](www.privatesky.xyz):  MIT licensed content accordingly with the contracts. [https://profs.info.uaic.ro/~ads/PrivateSky/](https://profs.info.uaic.ro/~ads/PrivateSky/)
+3. <a href="www.privatesky.xyz">PrivateSky Research Project</a>: MIT licensed content accordingly with the contracts. https://profs.info.uaic.ro/~ads/PrivateSky/

 # Annex 1.
 Contributors